ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 Or if you can add plugin online, you can search `full-site-cache-kc` and install it.

-After that, goto the settings page of this plugin, which is called “KeyCDN”, and click “Setup Online” button, and following the introduction of the installation.
+After that, goto the settings page of this plugin, which is called “KeyCDN”, and click “Setup Online” button, and following the introduction of the installation, you **does not need** to follow the Manual Setup guide below.

 == Manual Setup ==

-You can set it up manually, and use an existing Zone.
+You can set it up manually, and use an existing Zone, only if you want to manual setup, you need to do this.

 Note: This plugin doesn’t support root domain like `example.com`, you have to change settings before use it.